The “Get it Done” Guide to CRO

 - Downloading a form or document to get some more information about something I am researching

-These conversions occur when the user takes action – the goal or the purpose of the website.
+These conversions occur when the user takes action.
+This is often the main goal or the purpose of the website.

 So what exactly is Conversion Rate Optimization (CRO)?

-CRO refers to increasing the percentage of Conversions on a website, mobile device or app.
-Turning visitors into leads and leads into customers.
+CRO refers to increasing the percentage of conversions on a website, mobile device, or app.
+In other words, turning visitors into leads and leads into customers.

 How do you calculate Conversion to measure success?

-Conversion is calculated to help us understand, of the people visiting our website, how many of them actually convert?
+Conversion is calculated to help us understand how many of the people visiting our website actually convert.

 Total Users That Converted / Total Users That Visited Our Website x 100